“The Ace of Knives”, Postscripts to Darkness 6.

 Reprinted As part of the People Of Colour Take Over Fantastic Stories Of The Imagination online magazine anthology here.

-(Also used by Tananarive Due in her Horror course at UCLA)
+(Also used by Tananarive Due in her Black Horror course, The Sunken Place, at UCLA)

 “Home Again, Home Again, Jiggity Jig”, “Mondays Are Murder” Series, Akashic Books, Feb 6th, 2017

 “A Question Of Faith“, BookSmugglers, July 11th, 2017.

 On the The Nebula Awards Suggested Reading List.

 On A.C.
 Wise’s My Favorite Short Fiction of 2017; reviewed by her at length here.

 On Quick Sip Reviews’ 2017 Recommended reading list, Quick Sips – The Book Smugglers July 2017